centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of an ACL Menu, use the **SETPARAM** action.
+If you want to change a specific parameter of an ACL menu, use the **SETPARAM** action.
 The name is used to identify the ACL Menu to update:

 ``` shell